dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

 Migrating Your Existing Workflows to Use GitHub Apps
 ======================================================

-Dockstore 1.9.0 provides users with a way to keep their workflows automatically updated (instead of needing to press refresh) by using GitHub apps.
+Dockstore 1.9.0 provides users with a way to keep their workflows automatically updated (instead of needing to manually refresh) by using GitHub apps.
 Here, we will go over how to migrate your existing Dockstore workflows to use GitHub apps.
 Also keep in mind that the migration process is done one branch/version at a time.
 This tutorial assumes that you have read both our overview of :doc:`GitHub apps </getting-started/github-apps>`. and the :doc:`GitHub apps section </getting-started/dockstore-workflows>` in workflow registration documentation, and are therefore familiar with the required  ``/.dockstore.yml`` file.